Teen

 Whole Sequence (Usual Styling)

-Start Facing about 45 deg cw of the centre direction.
+Start Facing about 45 deg cw of the direction to the centre of the circle.

 1